If you or a loved one are struggling, we can help. Request a call today.

 Common indicators of a heroin overdose include:

-- Unresponsiveness: The individual may be unable to wake up or respond to stimuli.
+• Unresponsiveness: The individual may be unable to wake up or respond to stimuli.

-- Slow or Shallow Breathing: Breathing may become irregular or stop altogether, leading to potential asphyxiation.
+• Slow or shallow breathing: Breathing may become irregular or stop altogether, leading to potential asphyxiation.

-- Pale or Bluish Skin: A noticeable change in skin tone, particularly in lips and fingertips, can signal a lack of oxygen.
+• Pale or bluish skin: A noticeable change in skin tone, particularly in lips and fingertips, can signal a lack of oxygen.

-- Cold and Clammy Skin: This can signify severe distress or a medical emergency.
+• Cold and clammy skin: This can signify severe distress or a medical emergency.

-Types of Heroin Addiction Treatment
+Types of Treatment for Heroin Addiction

 Medical Detox for Heroin Withdrawal Symptoms

 The medical detox process is the initial step in treating heroin addiction.
 Under medical supervision, individuals safely withdraw from heroin while managing severe heroin withdrawal symptoms such as nausea, anxiety, and muscle aches.
-This type of medication-assisted treatment uses medication that acts on the same opioid receptors to reduce cravings and withdrawal symptoms.
+This type of medication-assisted treatment for heroin addiction uses medication that acts on the same opioid receptors to reduce cravings and withdrawal symptoms.
 This lays the groundwork for further heroin use treatment by stabilizing patients physically and mentally.

-Residential Treatment for Substance Abuse
+Residential Rehab Treatment for Substance Abuse

 A residential drug abuse treatment center involves living at a facility full-time for an extended period – usually ranging from 30 to 60 days or more.